shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/oxygen/managed/doc.md

 title: "People and Managing Oxygen and Oxygenation at Managed stage (Advanced technology adoption)"
 ---

+---
+layout: default
+title: "People and Managing Oxygen and Oxygenation at Managed stage (Advanced technology adoption)"
+---
 ### People and Managing Oxygen and Oxygenation at Managed stage (Advanced technology adoption)

 As a cannabis cultivation owner at the Managed stage (Advanced technology adoption), operations related to managing Oxygen and Oxygenation are more streamlined and efficient due to the integration of advanced technology, better-defined processes, and robust monitoring systems.
 The roles involved in the cultivation facility and their activities will be more focused and specialized.